To Apply for this Job Click Here

 POSITION: Registered Nurse

-SCHEDULE: 11p-7a, Rotating days off with EOW
+SCHEDULE: Full Time 11p-7a, Rotating days off during the week with EOW

 FACILITY: Danville Correctional Center

-LOCATION: Danville, Illinois
+LOCATION: Danville, IL

 OUR COMPETITIVE RATES START AT $36.06/HR UP TO $42.00/HR!!!

 Wexford Health Sources, Inc. is one of the nation’s leading innovative correctional health care companies.
 At Wexford Health our philosophy is that health care should not be considered a luxury for anyone.
 We simply care for those in need and the corrections environment is our venue.

 Wexford Health is proud to offer a competitive benefits package including:

 - Generous paid-time off program that combines vacation and sick leave